ePages-de/epages-docs/apps/submit-app.md

 Open app URL: the target link of "Open app" on the app detail page after a successful installation.
 Provide a link to your most important interface or dashboard.

-Video ID: provide the ID for a video hosted on one of our supported providers.
+Video ID: provide the ID for a video hosted on one of our supported platforms.

 {% highlight text %}
 Example: